ldv-klever/cif/README.md

     $ make test

+## Uninstall

+You can uninstall CIF by running the following command:

+    $ sudo make uninstall

+If CIF was installed into an alternative directory with DESTDIR option then you need to use it again:

+    $ DESTDIR=/home/user/cif make uninstall

 ## Building Debug Version of Aspectator

 To build a debug version of Aspectator one needs create a separate directory for